Why Move eLearning from Flash to HTML5?

 JANUARY 22, 2013

 For most organisations, adopting mobile learning raises the BIG question of “What do we do with our existing content (probably developed in Flash which doesn’t run on the iPad)?
-Because iPads don’t support Flash and a lot of the existing eLearning is Flash-based, it’s essential to convert it to an iPad friendly medium – HTML (yes, back to HTML!) to make it compatible on an iPad.
+Because iPads don’t support Flash and a lot of the existing eLearning is Flash-based, it’s essential to convert it to an iPad friendly medium – HTML (yes, back to HTML!)
+Watch this amazing video.

 The new Camtasia Studio 8, the Flipped Classroom and Mobile Learning [Review]